 - The share price declines toward the NAV.

-As with any other investment and as we outlined in CEF Discounts and Premiums (See Related Lessons) there is no way to know before the fact how the premium will go away.
+As with any other investment and as we outlined in closed-end fund discounts and premiums there is no way to know before the fact how the premium will go away.

 - Purchasing a CEF IPO entails paying a premium for an unproven investment asset.